raymondfx/hyperledger-ledger/demo/AliceGetsAPhone.md

 *Note that you _must_ use the `https` url for the tails server endpoint.

-*Note - you may want to leave off the `--events` option when you run the Faber agent, if you are finding you are getting too much logging output.
+*Note - you may want to leave off the `--events` option when you run the Journalist agent, if you are finding you are getting too much logging output.

-#### Waiting for the Faber agent to start ...
+#### Waiting for the Journalist agent to start ...

 The `Preparing agent image...` step on the first run takes a bit of time, so while we wait, let's look at the details of the commands.
-Running Faber is similar to the instructions in the [Aries OpenAPI Demo](./AriesOpenAPIDemo.md) "Play with Docker" section, except:
+Running Journalist is similar to the instructions in the [Aries OpenAPI Demo](./AriesOpenAPIDemo.md) "Play with Docker" section, except:

 - We are using the BCovrin Test network because that is a network that the mobile agents can be configured to use.
 - We are running in "auto" mode, so we will make no manual acknowledgements.